The Ubuntu Center on Racism, Global Movements, and Population Health Equity

-The Center's aim in this regard is to provide the platform and organizational infrastructure to advance collective anti-racism scholarship, training, and action.
+The Ubuntu Center's aim in this regard is to provide the platform and organizational infrastructure to advance collective anti-racism scholarship, training, and action.

 Visit The Ubuntu Center's website to learn more about current activities and meet the Ubuntu Movement Fellows.

-The Ubuntu Center's Mission and Vision
+The Ubuntu Center's Public Health Mission and Vision

 The Ubuntu Center's mission is to unite diverse partners to generate and translate evidence, accelerate antiracism solutions, and transform the health of communities locally, nationally, and globally.